perryfalcon0410/Loan-Approval-Analysis/README.md

 ## Key Findings

-- `person_income` and `loan_int_rate` were found to be significant predictors of loan approval.
+- `person_income` and `loan_int_rate` were significant predictors of loan approval.
-- Individuals with higher credit scores have a greater likelihood of loan approval.
+- Individuals with higher credit scores do NOT have a greater likelihood of loan approval.
 - Balancing the dataset significantly improved model performance.

 ---